- 25 Important Travel Tips You Need to Know Before Visiting New York City

-Which brings me to number 2 of my travel tips, DO NOT rent a car in New York City!
-As I mentioned before, the traffic is horrible, there is nowhere to park, and if you find a garage, it’s super expensive!
+This brings me to number 2 of my NYC travel tips, DO NOT rent a car in New York City!
+As I mentioned before, the traffic in NYC is horrible, there is nowhere to park, and if you find a garage, it’s super expensive!
 Also, drivers in the city are crazy!

 3. See Times Square, but Don’t eat in Times Square

 As a first-timer in the Big Apple, Times Square is a must-see, but do not, I repeat DO NOT eat in Times Square!
 It’s over-priced for subpar food!
 Think about restaurants in your hometown city.
 The biggest tourist attractions tend to have meh food.

 There can be some exclusions like Carmines, but overall, I’d choose to eat elsewhere.

 This brings me to my next point, avoid eating at a chain restaurant (unless it’s Eataly or a famous 5-star restaurant)!
 NYC is known to be a culinary gem with tons of amazing places to eat that are NOT Red Lobster, Fridays, Olive Garden, or Planet Hollywood.

 Also if you do plan to eat at a nice restaurant, remember to make a reservation!